ThibautMilville/Connect4_Game/README.md

 - This Connect4 implementation was created using the Pygame library.
 - Pygame: [https://www.pygame.org/](https://www.pygame.org/)

-This game was fully developed with ChatGPT in 5 minutes as an experimentation.
+This game was fully developed using ChatGPT in just 5 minutes as an experiment, along with its README file.